 Mindset extends beyond optimism and pessimism; the way you view yourself and the world can actually predict your success in all areas of life.
 Such is the premise of Stanford psychologist Carol Dweck's best-selling book Mindset: The New Psychology of Success, which she penned after decades of research on the topic.
 Dweck ultimately found that how we view our personality can make all the difference, reports Brain Pickings.
 This all boils down to two main ways of thinking:

 Fixed mindset: Those with a fixed mindset view their character, creativity, and intelligence as static traits they're given at birth.
-While they don't believe they can change these traits, they seek success by looking for affirmation of their inherent success, talent, or intelligence.
+While they don't believe they can change these traits, they seek success by looking for affirmation of their inherent success, talent, and intelligence.
 As Dweck puts it, a fixed perspective is "believing that your qualities are carved in stone," which "creates an urgency to prove yourself over and over."

-Growth mindset: Those with a growth mindset believe that new experiences, challenges, and even failure can shape their intelligence, character, and creativity in meaningful ways.
+Growth mindset: Those with a growth mindset believe that new experiences, challenges, and failure can shape their intelligence, character, and creativity in meaningful ways.
 It's the belief that "your basic qualities are things you can cultivate through your efforts," she explains.
 This mindset "allows people to thrive during some of the most challenging times in their lives."

 Pick up a copy of Mindset for more on the growth mindset versus the fixed mindset, and share your thoughts on the two below.